If you would like to contribute to PlasmaPy, please check out the Contributor Guide.

 -e flag makes the installation editable and

-The How to Contribute guide has instructions on how to fork a repository and create branches so that you may make contributions via pull requests.
+The Contributor Guide has instructions on how to fork a repository and create branches so that you may make contributions via pull requests.